MessageSquarex4

 An exit interview conducted by HR in the final week produces the predictable answers: "better opportunity elsewhere."
 An exit conversation conducted by an AI three weeks after the person has left — when they have nothing to lose and no bridge to preserve — produces the real reasons.

 This is why demand for exit interview software and exit interview management software has grown sharply.
-The exit interview software market is shifting from static questionnaires to conversational formats precisely because the former was producing noise.
+The exit interview software market is shifting from static forms to conversational formats precisely because the former was producing noise.

 From People Analytics Dashboards to Actionable Signal